 The university has written procedures for appealing decisions concerning grades and program and graduation requirements.
 A staff member in Student Affairs serves as ombudsperson to work with students in preparing formal appeals.
 Renee Beaulieu-Banks, the ombudsperson can be reached at 651-793-1560 or email@example.com.
 Refer to Procedure 202, Academic Appeal Procedure for complete information.

 Decisions supported by published policies or clearly stated expectations of instructors cannot be appealed.
 An instructor's evaluation is not changed as a result of the appeals process unless there is clear and convincing evidence that the evaluation was arbitrary and/or capricious and was unfair to the student.
 After an instructor submits a grade, changes in grades must be authorized by a dean or the provost.
 To begin the formal appeal process, students must submit an appeal in writing to the appropriate person within a specified time.
 Contact the university ombudsperson as noted above for additional information and assistance.

 Program Requirement Appeals

 Students must meet the requirements for a degree as listed in the Metropolitan State University online Catalog or other official program materials in place at the time of admission to the degree.
 Program requirements supported by published policies that are effective at the time a student declares a program of study/major cannot be appealed.
-A student who has not received a passing grade in any credit-bearing course or other learning opportunity for nine consecutive semesters must reapply for admission to the university and must complete the degree and program requirements that are in place when the student is readmitted to the university.
+A student who has not received a grade in any credit-bearing course or other learning opportunity for nine consecutive semesters must reapply for admission to the university and must complete the degree and program requirements that are in place when the student is readmitted to the university.